subir-the-coder/aws-learning/AWS IAM.md

 We create users and groups, to allow/deny services, through JSON documents known as Policies, in AWS Least Privilege Principals is applied.
 Policies are attached to groups or users.

+#### IAM Roles are for temporary access, often assumed by services or external identities.
+IAM Users are permanent identities for people or services.

 JSON document contains
 - Version
 - id